mozilla/mig/README.md

 Speed is a strong requirement.
 Most actions will only take a few hundreds milliseconds to run.
-Larger ones, for example when looking for a hash in a large directory, should run in less than a minute.
+Larger ones, for example when looking for a hash in a large directory, should run in less than a minute or two.

+Privacy and security are paramount.
+Agents never send raw data back to the platform, but only reply to questions instead.
+All actions are signed by GPG keys that are not stored in the platform, thus preventing a compromision from taking over the entire infrastructure.

 Check out this 6 minutes presentation for background: